 This recipe is taken from my #EatInSeason series for November.

 Silky smooth Jerusalem artichokes, toasted hazelnuts and sage make a heavenly winter soup.
-I would suggest reducing the quantity of Jerusalem artichokes and replacing with parsnip, or similar, if you are new to eating them (they are quite hard to digest but richly nutritious, see my post here), or making this dish for guests to avoid any potential, uncomfortable side effects!
+I would suggest reducing the quantity of Jerusalem artichokes and replacing with parsnip, or similar, if you are new to eating them (they are quite hard to digest but richly nutritious), or making this dish for guests to avoid any potential, uncomfortable side effects!

 - 400g Jerusalem artichokes